 Carl T Johnson Hunting & Fishing Center is located on the west side of Cadillac, across the canal from the Mitchell State Park.
 We are proud to host one of the seven MDNR Visitors Centers in the State, and the only one that focuses its museum and activities on Hunting & Fishing in our Great State!
 Call 231-779-1321, located at the intersection of M-115 & North Boulevard, just north of the M-55 & M-115 intersection.

 The Huron-Manistee National Forest are the only National Forests in Lower Michigan.
 The Huron-Manistee National Forests comprise almost a million acres of public lands extending across the northern lower peninsula of Michigan, offering over 500,000 acres in the Cadillac area, the largest single span in the lower peninsula.
 It provide recreation opportunities for visitors, habitat for fish and wildlife, and resources for local industry.
+Throughout the year there are campsites and trail heads throughout the National Forest for use.
+Some may require a fee/ permit.
 Call (800) 821-6263, located at 1755 South Mitchell street, just south of Downtown on BR US-131.